-The Forestry Act and Forestry Regulation require FCNSW to prepare and implement management plans, also known as Regional ESFM Plans, for all State forests.
+The Forestry Act 2012 and Forestry Regulation require FCNSW to prepare and implement ESFM management plans, also known as Forest Management Plans, for all State forests.

-The management plans establish how FCNSW deliver ESFM outcomes and maintain certification to AS 4708:2013 and ISO 14001:2004 Environmental management systems - Requirements with guidance for use.
+The management plans establish how FCNSW delivers ESFM outcomes and maintain certification to the Australian Standard for Sustainable Forest Management (AS4708:2013) and ISO 14001:2015 Environmental Management System.

-Each plan covers the management requirements of the Forestry Act, including the native forests estate and the hardwood plantations, within the State forests and associated State forested lands within each region.
+Each plan covers the management requirements of the Forestry Act, including the native forests estate and the hardwood plantations, within the State forests and associated lands within each region.